 - Volume 2-3 Week Fill: 1.25 to 1.5 Hours

-If you are within these time frames, then you are a lash boss.
-You are doing great, lash artist!
-If you’re not in these time frames, well, we have five tips that can help you reach your lash-timing goals.
+If you are within these time frames, then way to go, lash boss!
+You are doing great!
+If you’re not within these time frames, it’s okay!
+We have six tips that can help you learn how to lash faster.

 I also highly recommend evaluating your current lash setup to see if you can make any small adjustments to eliminate wasted time during the service.
 Are your lash supplies close to you or do you have to get up to grab them?
 Are your lash tiles full and organized?
 Do you use a crystal stone and an acrylic lash tile?
-By having your lash adhesive close to your extensions, it will prevent wasted time from moving to the side of the clients face to the glue ring on your hand.
+Having your lash adhesive close to your extensions will prevent wasted time from moving the side of the client’s face to the glue ring on your hand.

-Also, lash stones keep the adhesive cool longer, which means your lash adhesive will last longer throughout the service.
+Also, lash stones keep the adhesive cool longer which means your lash adhesive will last longer throughout the service.
 You will even save time on shaking that bottle of adhesive and applying a new drop on your stone!
-Another important note about using a tile and stone, keep it close to the client’s face.
+Another important note about using a tile and stone is to keep them close to the client’s face.
 The less distance your hand is traveling, the more time you can save.

 We all know how important isolation is, and girl, we also know how it takes up most of the time!
 It takes practice to create muscle memory, but eventually, you won’t have to think about what you are doing.
-As they say, practice makes perfect.
-Practicing will greatly improve your isolation and the time it takes to isolate, but there are a few other things that can help speed up the isolation process, too.
+As they say, practice makes perfect!
+Practicing will greatly improve your isolation and help you get faster at lashing.
+But there are a few other things that can help speed up the isolation process, too.